iterative/dvc.org/content/docs/command-reference/dag.md

 ## Description

+DVC represents a pipeline internally as a **Directed Acyclic Graph** (DAG) where the nodes are stages and the edges are dependencies.

-Displays the [dependency graph]\(s) of the stages in one or more pipelines, as defined in the `dvc.yaml` files found in the <abbr>project</abbr>.
+`dvc dag` displays this dependency graph in one or more pipelines, as defined in the `dvc.yaml` files found in the <abbr>project</abbr>.
 Provide a `target` stage name to show the pipeline up to that point.

-[dependency graph]:
+[directed acyclic graph]:
-  /doc/user-guide/machine-learning-pipelines/defining-pipelines
+  /doc/user-guide/machine-learning-pipelines/defining-pipelines#directed-acyclic-graph-dag

 ### Paginating the output